jupyter-widgets/ipyleaflet/README.md

 jupyter nbextension enable --py --sys-prefix ipyleaflet
 ```

-If you are using JupyterLab, you will need to install the JupyterLab extension:
+If you are using JupyterLab <=2, you will need to install the JupyterLab extension:

 ```
 jupyter labextension install @jupyter-widgets/jupyterlab-manager jupyter-leaflet